Jaymon/testdata/README.md

 ## Functionality

-This is an overview of some of the functions and classes found in the Testdata module, there are other functions (like `get_birthday`) that aren't listed here, for the complete list just look at the [source](https://github.com/Jaymon/testdata/blob/master/testdata.py).
+This is an overview of some of the functions and classes found in the Testdata module, there are other functions (like `get_birthday`) that aren't listed here, for the complete list just look at the [source](https://github.com/Jaymon/testdata/tree/master/testdata).
+Any methods on any child class that extends `testdata.base.TestData` will be available at `testdata.<METHOD-NAME>`.

 ### patch